YangHaolin0526/UROP-3100-project/README.md

     ```bash
     ./run_test_eval.sh finetuned_Mistral_Full_StructLM
     ```
+    Reminder: When using 4 3090 GPU for evaluation, the eval_Bsize can only be 1 to avoid "out of memory", and the evaluation takes around 92 hours.

 ## Contributing
 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.